How to Get Portuguese Citizenship: The Ultimate Guide

 The D2 visa is an excellent route for non-EU entrepreneurs, investors, and independent service providers who want to plant a business flag in a stable EU jurisdiction while working toward becoming an EU national.

-Eligibility Requirements for the D2 Visa
+How to Apply for Portuguese Citizenship for the D2 Visa

 The D2 visa has no minimum investment threshold, but you must demonstrate some of the following items to prove your eligibility:

-- A solid business plan detailing how your investment or business will benefit Portugal’s economy.
+- A solid business plan detailing how your investment or business will benefit Portugal’s economy

-- A declaration of investment showing that you’ve invested or plan to invest in Portugal.
+- A declaration of investment showing that you’ve invested or plan to invest in Portugal

-- Enough financial resources to sustain your company.
+- Enough financial resources to sustain your company

-- A Portuguese bank account with at least €9,120 in savings (i.e., minimum yearly wage in Portugal)
+- A Portuguese bank account with at least €9,840 in savings (i.e., minimum yearly wage in Portugal) for a single applicant.

 Moreover, you must: